-- have had a previous systemic anaphylactic reaction to any COVID-19 vaccine. - have had a confirmed anaphylactic reaction to any component of the vaccine or residual products from manufacture, these include polyethylene glycol (PEG).
-Practitioners must check the marketing authorisation holder's SmPC for details of vaccine components. - have a history of immediate anaphylaxis to multiple, different drug classes, with the trigger unidentified (this may indicate PEG allergy) unless the advice from relevant specialist, local immunisation or health protection team is that vaccination should proceed.
+- have had a confirmed anaphylactic reaction to a previous dose of any COVID-19 vaccine. - have had a confirmed anaphylactic reaction to any component of the vaccine or residual products from manufacture.
+Practitioners must check the marketing authorisation holder's SmPC for details of vaccine components. - are under 12 years of age.

-- have a history of anaphylaxis to a vaccine, injected antibody preparation or a medicine likely to contain PEG (e.g. depot steroid injection, laxative) unless the advice from relevant specialist, local immunisation or health protection team is that vaccination should proceed. - have a history of idiopathic (unexplained) anaphylaxis unless the advice from relevant specialist, local immunisation or health protection team is that vaccination should proceed. - are under 18 years of age. - have evidence of current deterioration of COVID-19 symptoms; deferral of vaccination may be considered to avoid incorrect attribution of any change in the person's underlying condition to the vaccine. - are suffering from acute severe febrile illness (the presence of a minor infection is not a contraindication for immunisation). - are bone marrow and peripheral blood stem cell donors who have commenced GCSF; the vaccination (first or second dose) must be delayed at least until 72 hours after stem cell collection (both peripheral blood stem cell and bone marrow donation).
-This is a precautionary advice to avoid vaccination when receiving Granulocyte-colony stimulating factor (GCSF) and allow for post donation recovery period. - have developed myocarditis or pericarditis following a previous dose of COVID-19 vaccination.
+- have evidence of current deterioration of COVID-19 symptoms; deferral of vaccination may be considered to avoid incorrect attribution of any change in the person's underlying condition to the vaccine. - are suffering from acute severe febrile illness (the presence of a minor infection is not a contraindication for immunisation). - are bone marrow and peripheral blood stem cell donors who have commenced GCSF; the vaccination (first or second dose) must be delayed at least until 72 hours after stem cell collection (both peripheral blood stem cell and bone marrow donation).
+This is a precautionary advice to avoid vaccination when receiving Granulocyte-colony stimulating factor (GCSF) and allow for post donation recovery period. - developed myocarditis or pericarditis following a previous dose of COVID-19 vaccination.

 1.4.
-Cautions/need for further advice/ circumstances when further advice should be sought from a doctor appropriate advice should be sought from the relevant specialist, or from the local immunisation or health protection team.
+Cautions/need for further advice/ circumstances when further advice should be sought from a doctor

-The Green Book advises that there are very few individuals who cannot receive COVID-19 vaccine.
-Where there is doubt, rather than withholding vaccination,
+The Green Book, COVID-19 chapter 14a advises that there are very few individuals who cannot receive COVID-19 vaccines.
+Where there is doubt, rather than withholding vaccination, appropriate advice should be sought from the relevant specialist, or from the local immunisation or health protection team.